Martijnvos/TrackAndTraceServer/README.md

 Keep in mind that the database has to be set up as well using the scripts provided.
 After running the application you should see a console window highlighting the connection with the database and the bound RMI classes to the registry.
-:warning: Warning: make sure this application is not run with a VPN or other IP changing service.
+:warning: Warning: make sure this and the client application is not run with a VPN or other IP changing service.
-If this is the case it's not guaranteed that the client application can find th registry.
+If this is the case it's not guaranteed that the client application can find the registry.